ueberdosis/tiptap/docs/src/docPages/guide/store-content.md

 ## Generate HTML from ProseMirror JSON
 If you need to render the content on the server side, for example to render a blog post which was written with tiptap, you’ll probably need a way to do just that without an actual editor instance.

 That’s what `generateHTML()` is for.
 It’s a utility function that renders HTML without an actual editor instance.
+As an easy alternative, you can also use tiptap in a [read-only mode](/examples/read-only).

 :::info Browser-only rendering
 Import a lightweight implementation from `@tiptap/core` if you’re using the function in a browser context only.